rootdrew27/my-site/README.md

 - Remove unneeded boostrap files

 Todo: (search 'Todo:' in all files before deploying)

-- Play with card shadows (make it pop a little more)
-- Change primary-button color (this may require you to make css to overwrite the bootstrap colors)
 - Configuring project sturcture such that the project can easily and reliably find static files
+-
+- Continue reading about Forms
+- Ability to delete comments

 Considerations: